soundpress/RulesOfNYC/docs/c37/index.rst

 *§ 6-01 Definitions.* ::

-For purposes of the City's anti-apartheid rider, included in City contracts pursuant to Administrative Code Section 6-115* whenever the contractor has agreed to sign the rider, a company shall be deemed to be providing goods or services to South Africa pursuant to an "original equipment manufacturer agreement which provides for or authorizes the sale of equipment, alone or as part of a finished product, to a South African entity" in accordance with the following definitions:
+For purposes of the City's anti-apartheid rider, included in City contracts pursuant to Administrative Code § 6-115 whenever the contractor has agreed to sign the rider, a company shall be deemed to be providing goods or services to South Africa pursuant to an "original equipment manufacturer agreement which provides for or authorizes the sale of equipment, alone or as part of a finished product, to a South African entity" in accordance with the following definitions:

-(a) "Company #1" includes the company which seeks to enter a contract with a City agency, and is determining whether it is qualified to sign the City's anti-apartheid rider, and all "affiliates" of that company, as that term is defined in Administrative Code Section 6-115(a)(8).*
+(a) "Company #1" includes the company which seeks to enter a contract with a City agency, and is determining whether it is qualified to sign the City's anti-apartheid rider, and all "affiliates" of that company, as that term is defined in Administrative Code § 6-115(a)(8).

 (b) "Sale" includes lease or rental of equipment.